lliutianc/gan-flow/README.md

 ## Usage

 Different scripts are provided for different models.
-The dataset: unimodal/multimodal can be specified with args `gu_num`.
-Details of `args` are provided within the script.
+The dataset: unimodal/multimodal can be specified by args `--gu_num` and the number of GPU to use can be specified by args `--gpu`.
+Further details of `args` are provided within the script.
 Only some important args are explained here.
 We use 50,000 iterations and batch size 2,048 by default.

 #### Unimodal Dataset: